Did you know the effects of childhood abuse can last a lifetime?

 With my father physically absence when he drank and emotionally absence even when physically around, I unconsciously as the eldest, took on the male role for my mother.
 I give up my core being and become the codependent caretaker.

-Tips: Learn recovery methods for codependent behavior.
+Tips: Learn recovery methods for codependent behavior, for healing emotional abuse.
 See Emotional Health: The Secret for Freedom from Drama, Trauma, and Pain by Michael David Lawrience.